onesoft-sudo/sudobot/docs/legal/terms.md

 ### Copyright

 Content published on this website (digital downloads, images, texts, logos) is the property of OSN Inc and/or its content creators and protected by international copyright laws.
-Almost the entire compilation of the content found on this website is the exclusive property of OSN Inc, with copyright authorship for this compilation by OSN Inc.
+Almost the entire compilation of the content found on this website is the exclusive property of OSN Inc, with copyright authorship for this compilation by OSN Inc. This documentation is hosted on GitBook.
+GitBook's logos/icons are their properties.

-The icons used here are exclusive property of Google.
-The site was generated using MkDocs.

 ### Communications